 --json | Output raw JSON events for programmatic consumption |

-The plugin provides specialized agents, slash commands, and MCP servers for Agentuity development.
+The plugin provides Agentuity Coder agents, slash commands, memory support, and session tools.
 See OpenCode Plugin for full documentation.

 Cadence Mode